 When you need to make your home bigger but want to stay in your current house , one option is to convert your loft space into a new room.
 Maybe you need a new bedroom, an office space, guest room or maybe a nursery or a retreat away from the hustle and bustle of your family.
 Whatever your reasons for doing it, adding a new room in your attic is the perfect way to create extra living space without the hassle of having to move house.

 Building a loft conversion is a great way to not only add space to your home, but it can of course add value to your house too which is always an incentive when making big improvements to the interior/exterior.
 With this is in mind, it is important to finish the conversion to the highest quality you can afford, so however big or small your budget is, make sure the completed conversion is seamless and flows into the rest of the house effortlessly.
+To get an idea of how much does a loft conversion cost, check out this guide by Claire Mitchell.

 When converting an existing room or adding an extension to add space and value to your home, it is important to also add lots of natural light and a feeling of space even when your new room is small.